sylmarien/openstack-install-notes/Controller.md

     ```
   3. Apply updates and install the ntp package:
   `apt-get update && apt-get dist-upgrade && apt-get install ntp`
+  4. Configure ntp to synchronize with the controller node clock.
+    1. Modify `/etc/ntp.conf`, comment all server keys and add the following one:
+      ```
+      # OpenStack architecture reference
+      server openstack-ctrl1 iburst dynamic
+      ```
+    2. Remove the `/var/lib/ntp/ntp.conf.dhcp` file if it exists.
+    3. Restart the NTP service: `service ntp restart`
 8. The common configuration is now finished, follow the VM-specific configurations in the corresponding files.